 Related Reading: 12 Tips To End A Toxic Relationship With Dignity

-Patronizing is a classic example of relationship bullying.
-They will leave no stones unturned to make you feel small about yourself.
+Patronizing is a classic example of bullying in a relationship.
+They will leave no stone unturned to make you feel small about yourself.
 A bullying partner dissects your mind and brings out each slice of insecurity you are living with to use it as an abusive weapon.

-We were trying to detect the root of such an appalling attitude of a person.
+We were trying to detect the root of such appalling attitude.
 Jaseena believes, “The person who is bullying must have suffered some sort of insecurities in relationships or in life.
-The vulnerability of that person makes them want to play or take a dominating role and make the other partner be submissive.”
+The vulnerability of that person makes them want to play or take a dominating role and make the other partner be submissive.